When to Take the GRE: Test Dates, Deadlines, & More

 A better approach would be to wait until you have a couple of years of college under your belt.
 Make the decision to take the GRE once you are confident that graduate school is your next career move.
 If you plan on attending graduate school either immediately or nearly immediately after graduating from college, then taking the test during your Junior year is ideal.
 If you’re looking to get a few years of professional experience under your belt before heading to graduate school, then taking the test during your Senior year might make more sense: you’ll still have five years to make the decision to return to school before you have to take the GRE again.

-When During the Year Should You Take the Test?
+Test Dates: When Should You Take the GRE?

 Because the GRE is offered year-round at Prometric(TM) test centers, there is no need to sign up for a test date months in advance.
 In determining the right time to take the GRE, check your academic schedule — you don’t want to take the test during your busiest semester, as both your test results and your GPA will suffer.
 Instead, try to find a way to lighten the load for a semester and use the extra hours to prepare for the GRE.
 Alternatively, if you have a light summer, use those months to prepare for and take the test then.

 When Are GRADUATE SCHOOL Application Deadlines?